 ASHT is committed to the future leaders of hand therapy, and is proud to offer the Student Center — a page designed to educate and assist students beginning their studies and career in the hand therapy field.
 The resources below include a guide on how to start a student hand therapy club, a learning workbook and many useful links to relevant courses, literature and reference material that will benefit the student learner.

 How To Start A Student Hand Therapy Club

 Peer support, mentoring relationships and professional networking are important steps in becoming a hand therapist.
-By establishing a student hand therapy club at your university, you will be able to begin building relationships, skills and knowledge that will lead you to a successful path toward a career in hand therapy.
+By establishing a student hand therapy club at your university, you will be able to begin building relationships, skills and knowledge that will lead you to a successful path toward a career in hand and upper extremity therapy.
 This manual has all you need to start a student hand therapy club at your university.

 Student Guided Learning Workbook

-This workbook was developed to aid students in learning more about the basic knowledge required for a clinical rotation in the specialty of hand therapy.
+This workbook was developed to aid students in learning more about the basic knowledge required for a clinical rotation in the specialty of hand and upper extremity therapy.
 The content guides the student through topics such as upper extremity anatomy, common conditions and general treatment interventions.
 This text serves as a starting point for independent study.